 The current energy trend toward reducing carbon footprint and addressing climate change now competes with consumer and industrial energy demands to shape both public policy and industrial practice.
 While the US is technically party to the Paris Climate Agreement until 2020, federal policy since the administration formally withdrew in 2017 demonstrates a focus on deregulation as opposed to greenhouse gases in the energy sector.
 In the absence of federal stewardship, Citylab reports that some cities like New York City and states like California have set their own green goals.

 Concurrently, consumer demand for cleaner and sustainable energy sources continues to rise.
 Local communities now represent a market force helping to propel industrial research and development in renewable energy.
-This energy trend will help to fuel more growth in the sustainable sector by driving administrative decisions on energy vendors and infrastructure projects at the local and state levels.
+This energy trend will help to fuel more growth in the sustainable sector.
+It will achieve this by driving administrative decisions on energy vendors and infrastructure projects at the local and state levels.
 Communities are (re)forming energy systems to more efficiently serve the needs of smaller, more interconnected areas.
 These choices reverberate up the supply chain to impact how local energy plants generate and deliver their products to those consumers.

 Demand: Cloud-based Technology

-Policy and practice at lower levels of government increasingly reflect a shift in focus toward solar, wind, and other non-petroleum-based energy sources in spite of the forty-year high in domestic oil production.
+Policy and practice at lower levels of government increasingly reflect a shift in focus toward non-petroleum-based energy sources.
+This is in spite of the forty-year high in domestic oil production.
 Moreover, higher oil prices in 2019 will no doubt intensify public discourse around clean energy.
 Fortunately, cloud-based information networks and building information models can now connect all the stakeholders in these community energy systems.
-Public administrators, contractors, entrepreneurs, and citizens alike can see the system comprehensively, better understand their respective roles, and contribute to decision-making processes.
+Public administrators, contractors, entrepreneurs, and citizens alike can see the system comprehensively.
+Also, they can better understand their respective roles, and contribute to decision-making processes.

-While the predictions listed offer some differing views when looking at record oil production vs. renewable energy advancements, energy production companies should still seek to operate as efficiently as possible regardless of the method.
+Clearly, the predictions for energy trends for 2019 offer some differing views when looking at record oil production vs. renewable energy advancements.
+However, energy production companies should still seek to operate as efficiently as possible regardless of the method.
 At Petrotech, our control system solutions for reciprocating turbomachinery and compressor applications can help companies do just that.
 For more information about our line of control systems, explore our literature library.